Michigan: Pain and Symptom Management for Nurses

 1. Which of the pain scale tools included in the Michigan: Pain and Symptoms Management for Nurses have you used in your professional practice?

-2. Do you think they were effective in helping you determine your patients’ level of pain?
+2. Do you think they were effective in helping you determine your patients’ pain level?

 3. Do you think one is more effective than another?